Engineering performance, made visible

 Can I try before I buy?

 Absolutely!
-Our Starter plan is free forever with 1 repository and 5 contributors.
-For larger teams, all paid plans come with a 14-day free trial—no credit card required.
+Our Free plan is free forever with 2 repositories and 5 contributors.
+For larger teams, all paid plans come with a 30-day free trial—no credit card required.
 Test everything before committing.

 What's the difference between Plus and Pro?